openhue/openhue-api/README.md

 [![GitHub](https://img.shields.io/github/license/thibauult/open-hue)](https://github.com/thibauult/open-hue/blob/main/LICENSE)
 [![GitHub release (with filter)](https://img.shields.io/github/v/release/thibauult/open-hue?logo=openapiinitiative&labelColor=white&color=grey)](https://github.com/thibauult/open-hue/releases/latest)

-Open-Hue is an open-source project that provides a comprehensive OpenAPI specification for the Philips Hue REST API, known as CLIP (_Connected Lighting Interface Protocol_) API.
+[Open-Hue](https://openhue.io) is an open-source project that provides a comprehensive OpenAPI specification for the Philips Hue REST API, known as CLIP (_Connected Lighting Interface Protocol_) API.
 This specification serves as a bridge between developers and Philips Hue smart lighting systems, enabling seamless integration and control of Hue lighting within various applications and platforms.

 ![Open-Hue Logo](docs/images/header.png)

-> 🚀 Open-Hue has just taken off, and you can follow the roadmap progression from our [Discussions](https://github.com/thibauult/open-hue/discussions/11) space
+> 🚀 The Open-Hue project has just taken off, and you can follow the roadmap
-> in GitHub!
+> progression from our [Discussions](https://github.com/thibauult/open-hue/discussions/11) space in GitHub!

 ## Introduction
 The Philips Hue lighting system is renowned for its versatility and convenience in home and commercial lighting solutions.